-Anyone interested in any of our kittens must fill out a questionnaire that you can download here or speak to us in person, where we will go over all the issues on the questionnaire.
+Anyone interested in our kittens must fill out a questionnaire that you can download here or speak to us in person, where we will go over all the issues on the questionnaire.
+(You may call to talk about our kittens.)
 We insist on knowing where our kittens will end up and approve of their new homes before they leave us.
 The questionnaire is designed specifically for the prospective pet parent to evaluate their home life before bringing a cat home.
 You can find the details of getting a kitten from us here.

 If you have any questions about our kittens, don’t hesitate to reach us the following ways.
-If you are calling and we don’t answer, please leave a short message that you are inquiring about our cats.
+If you call and we don’t answer, please leave a short message that you are inquiring about our cats.
 We will call you back as quickly as we can.